 Certifications for Full Power TV and Class A TV Stations Only

-While there is significant overlap between the certifications included in both the radio and TV license renewal applications, an important portion of the form specific to full power TV and Class A TV stations concerns certifications regarding the station’s children’s television programming obligations.
+While there is significant overlap between the certifications included in both the radio and TV applications, an important portion of the license renewal application specific to full power TV and Class A TV stations concerns certifications regarding the station’s children’s television programming obligations.

 Although noncommercial TV stations are not subject to commercial limitations or required to file Children’s Television Programming Reports, such stations are required to air programming responsive to children’s educational and informational needs.
 In preparation for license renewal, such stations should therefore ensure they have documentation demonstrating compliance with this obligation in the event their license renewal is challenged.

 For Class A television stations, in addition to certifications related to children’s television programming, the application requires certification of compliance with the Class A eligibility and service requirements under Section 73.6001 of the FCC’s Rules.
-Specifically, such stations must broadcast a minimum of 18 hours a day and average at least three hours per week of locally produced programming each quarter to maintain their Class A status.
+Specifically, the Rules require such stations to broadcast a minimum of 18 hours a day and average at least three hours per week of locally produced programming each quarter to maintain their Class A status.
 Applicants must certify that they have and will continue to meet these requirements.

 Post-Filing License Renewal Announcements

-As such, full power commercial and noncommercial radio and LPFM stations, and full power and Class A TV stations, as well as LPTV stations capable of local origination, must broadcast a total of six post-filing license renewal announcements over four consecutive weeks, with at least one airing each week and no more than two airing in any week (each of which must air on different days).
-The first such announcement must air within five business days after the FCC has issued a Public Notice announcing its acceptance for filing of the application.
+s such, full power commercial and noncommercial radio and LPFM stations, and full power and Class A TV stations, as well as LPTV stations capable of local origination, must broadcast a total of six post-filing license renewal announcements over four consecutive weeks, with at least one airing each week and no more than two airing in any week (each of which must air on different days). he first such announcement must air within five business days after the FCC has issued a Public Notice announcing its acceptance of the application for filing.

-For those types of stations that do not have Public Inspection Files, the on-air post-filing announcement should instead be:
+For applicant stations that do not have Public Inspection Files, the on-air post-filing announcement should instead be:

 Special rules apply to noncommercial educational stations that do not normally operate during any month when their announcements would otherwise be due to air, as well as to other silent stations.
 These stations should contact counsel regarding how to give the required public notice.

-Online Public Notice Required for FM Translator, TV Translator, and Certain LPTV Stations
+Online Public otice Required for FM Translator, TV Translator, and Certain LPTV Stations

-FM translator, TV translator, and LPTV stations not capable of local origination are not required to broadcast post-filing announcements, and have typically been required to publish public notices in a local newspaper instead.
-The FCC has eliminated the newspaper publication requirement in favor of online notices, requiring such stations to publish written notice on a station-affiliated website upon filing a license renewal application.
+FM translator, TV translator, and LPTV stations not capable of local origination are not required to broadcast post-filing announcements, and have typically been required to publish public notices in newspapers instead. he FCC has eliminated the newspaper publication requirement in favor of online notice, requiring such stations to publish written notice on a station-affiliated website upon filing a license renewal application.

 On [date], [applicant name], [permittee / licensee] of [station call sign], [station frequency], [station community of license], filed an application with the Federal Communications Commission for renewal of its license.
-Members of the public wishing to view this application or obtain information about how to file comments and petitions on the application can visit [insert hyperlink to application link in applicant’s online Public Inspection File or, if the station has no online Public Inspection File, to application location in the Media Bureau’s Licensing and Management System].
+Members of the public wishing to view this application or obtain information about how to file comments and petitions on the application can visit [insert hyperlink to application link in applicant’s online Public Inspection File (OPIF) or, if the station has no OPIF, to application location in the Media Bureau’s Licensing and Management System].

-This separate page must also include the date the page was last revised.
-The notice and corresponding link to the license renewal application must be posted within five business days after the FCC has issued a Public Notice announcing its acceptance for filing of the application and remain on the station’s website for 30 consecutive days.
-At the end of the 30-day period, the notice can be removed, and if no other applications requiring online notice are pending, the webpage should be updated to include the following text instead:
+This separate page must also include the date the page was last revised, which date must be kept up to date as changes are made. he notice and corresponding link to the renewal application must be posted within five business days of the FCC accepting the application for filing and remain on the station’s website for 30 consecutive days. t the end of the 30-day period, the notice can be removed, and if no other applications requiring online notice are pending, the webpage should include the following text:

 There are currently no applications pending for which online public notice is required.

-The rules contain specific requirements as to where station applicants that do not have websites should post their announcement.
+he rules contain specific requirements for station applicants that do not have websites.
 These stations should consult with counsel on the proper online notice procedures.

-After publishing the notice, the licensee should complete and execute a Statement of Compliance regarding that publication and place the Statement of Compliance in its Public Inspection File.
-While FM translator, TV translator, and LPTV station licensees are not required to keep a Public Inspection File, they are required to maintain and make available to FCC representatives a station records file that contains their current authorization and copies of all FCC filings and correspondence with the Commission.
-For them, the completed Statement of Compliance should be included in their station records file.
+After publishing the notice, the licensee should complete and execute a Statement of Compliance regarding that publication. hile FM translator, TV translator, and LPTV station licensees are not required to keep a Public Inspection File, they are required to maintain and make available to FCC representatives a station records file that contains their current authorization and copies of all FCC filings and correspondence with the Commission. he completed Statement of Compliance should be included in the station records file.

 1. Note that in 2019, the FCC changed the obligation to file the Children’s Television Programming Report and place the commercial limits certification in the Public Inspection File from a quarterly requirement to an annual obligation.